Savings .com.au

 First home owners grant ACT

-Australian Capital Territory first home buyer grants ended in 2019, and was replaced by valuable savings on stamp duty (see below), which is also called the Home Buyer Concession Scheme.
+Australian Capital Territory first home buyer grant scheme ended in 2019 and was replaced by savings on stamp duty (see below), under the Home Buyer Concession Scheme.
 Visit the ACT Revenue Office for more information.

 First home owners grant NT